-The Cat & Fiddle Inn, Clyst St Mary – a traditional pub and carvery, they have an indoor play area (refurbished late 2020) where you can dine in the same room as well, and children eat free from Monday to Saturday!
-There is also a park adjacent to their outside seating.
+The Cat & Fiddle Inn, Clyst St Mary – a traditional pub and carvery, they have an indoor play area (refurbished late 2020) where you can dine in the same room as well, and children eat free offers(pls check website for latest days/times for these offers)!

-Café at 143, Cranbrook, Exeter – A lovely little cafe in Cranbrook serving lunches and naughty treats, with a small indoor ‘garden’ corner as they call it, ideal for smaller children.
+Café at 143, Cranbrook, Exeter – A lovely little cafe in Cranbrook serving lunches and naughty treats, with a small indoor ‘garden’ corner as they call it, ideal for small children.
 With bright green matting and various toys including a baby bouncer.

 The Cowick Barton, Exeter – one parent told us “it has a nice garden with a small play area and does a really good vegan Sunday roast.
 The garden is very good for hide & seek.”
 It has a little treehouse too!

 The Twisted Oak, Exeter – home cooked meals and Sunday carvery, this family friendly pub has an outside play area consists of a slide, climbing frame, tunnels and games.
 One mum said they loved this pub for the “Booster seats for kiddies, high chairs, good food and they have mats you can put under your children’s chairs to stop for going on the floor.” – anything to make parents lives easier we say!